 ATTENTION — Spending restrictions are in place due to COVID-19.

-Only the Director of Contracts & Purchasing Services is authorized to sign a purchase order to commit a financial obligation on behalf of the College.
+Only the director of contracts and purchasing services is authorized to sign a purchase order to commit a financial obligation on behalf of the college.

 P-Cards vs. Purchase Orders